Durreen Shahnaz: Entrepreneurship and impact investing

 In 1999 Shahnaz founded her first business, oneNest.
 Within a year Shahnaz and oneNest were featured in the book Dotcom Diva by Elizabeth Carlassare.
 The online marketplace was a first of its kind designed to connect conscientious consumers with ethical producers.
 The company sold in 2004 at which point Shahnaz began lecturing on social entrepreneurship and innovation at the National University of Singapore.

 Her publications and blog Conscious Capitalism focused on innovation and new ways of thinking about capital structures and economics in Asia.
-After the financial crisis of 2008 Shahnaz was invited by the Rockefeller Foundation to confer on ways to move flawed financial systems forward.
+After the 2008 financial crisis, Shahnaz was invited by the Rockefeller Foundation to confer on ways to move flawed financial systems forward.

-Out of this Shahnaz founded IIX, the world's first social stock exchange which Shahnaz continues to operate today.
-Since its beginnings, IIX has expanded to include various investment platforms, financial structures, and research and accelerator programs and has positively impacted over 10 million lives in over 20 countries.
+Out of this Shahnaz founded Impact Investment Exchange (IIX), the world's first social stock exchange which Shahnaz continues to operate today.
+Since its beginnings, IIX has expanded to include various investment platforms, financial structures, and research and accelerator programs and has positively impacted over 159 million lives in over 57 countries.

 The concepts driving much of this work were illustrated in her 2013 TED talk, How capitalism and philanthropy can collaborate to solve big problems.